-From the 2020/21 tax year onwards, no deduction will be allowed for mortgage interest in calculating the rental profits.
-The mortgage interest paid on a rental property will be applied as an income tax reducer.
+From the 2020/21 tax year onwards, no deduction has been allowed for mortgage interest in calculating rental profits.
+Instead, 20% of the mortgage interest paid on a rental property is applied as a reduction to the tax bill

-The income tax reducer is only allowed against taxable rental profits.
-If there is a rental loss arising in the tax year, or if the rental profit is covered by the personal allowance, then the mortgage interest will be carried forward until such time as there are taxable rental profits.
+The income tax reduction is only allowed against tax on rental profits.
+If there is a rental loss arising in the tax year, or if the rental profit is covered by the personal allowance, then the mortgage interest tax reduction will be carried forward to future years until such time as there are taxable rental profits.

-The changes to the mortgage interest relief will lead to a higher tax liability and will potentially have an impact on other areas, for example, the tapering of the personal allowance where income exceeds £100,000 or the High-Income Child Benefit Tax Charge which applies where income exceeds £50,000.
+The changes to the mortgage interest relief have led to higher tax liabilities for some landlords and will potentially have an impact on other areas, for example, the loss of the personal allowance where income exceeds £100,000 or the High-Income Child Benefit Tax Charge which applies where income exceeds £50,000.

 Here at Plus Accounting we will be very happy to help you with your rental property queries with our personal tax advisory and compliance services.

 Any views or opinions represented in this blog are personal, belong solely to the blog owner and do not represent those of Plus Accounting.
 All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.